Khedivial Agricultural Society

-The Khedivial Agricultural Society was the first Egyptian agricultural society founded in 1898 under the patronage of Husayn Kamil.
+The Khedivial Agricultural Society was the first Egyptian agricultural society founded in 1898 under the patronage of Husayn Kamil. it served in place of a government ministry of agriculture until 1910, providing direction to Egypt's agricultural policy with the support of a staff of British agricultural scientists.

 The foundation of the Khedivial Agricultural Society was impelled by the lack of a local, Egyptian controlled agricultural society that could conduct scientific studies to mitigate agricultural problems under the British Occupation.
+It was a free association of paying members, mostly farmers, which arranged exhibits, promoted research, and worked for the interests of agriculture in Egypt generally.
+It was reorganized in I904, for the purpose of establishing branch associations, under the leadership of graduates of Giza College.